stride3d/stride-docs/en/manual/index.md

 _tocTitle: 'Manual'
 ---

-# Xenko 3.1 manual
+# Stride 4.0 manual

 ![Manual](get-started/media/game-editor-scene.jpg)

-These pages contain information about how to use Xenko, an open-source C# game engine.
+These pages contain information about how to use Stride, an open-source C# game engine.

 >[!Note]
->The Xenko manual is under construction and updated regularly with new content.
-Follow [Xenko on Twitter](https://twitter.com/xenko3d?lang=en) for documentation updates.
+>The Stride manual is under construction and updated regularly with new content.
+Follow [Stride on Twitter](https://twitter.com/stride3d?lang=en) for documentation updates.

 ## Latest documentation